developergom/HRFreelancer/README.md

-# HRFreelancer
+# masterapp
-Database for freelancer
+Master Application at GoM

+Just for internal uses only.